Albizia: planting, pruning and care

 Where to plant?

 It is preferable to grow Albizia in a mild climate.
-It will be perfect in gardens in southern France!
-During its first years it is relatively sensitive to cold.
-Once mature, it copes better with cold winters and can tolerate between -10 and -15 °C. In any case, plant it in full sun, in a warm, well‑exposed position.
-Choose a location sheltered from cold winds.
-Albizia ‘Summer Chocolate’ seems a little more fragile and delicate to grow than the ‘Ombrella’ variety.
+It will be ideal in gardens of southern France!
+During first years it is relatively sensitive to cold.
+Once mature, it copes better with cold winters and can tolerate between -10°C and -15°C. In any case, plant in full sun, in a warm, well-exposed situation.
+Choose a site sheltered from cold winds.
+Albizia ‘Summer Chocolate’ seems a little more fragile and delicate to grow than variety ‘Ombrella’.

 Albizia is an undemanding plant that tolerates poor soils.
-It prefers a free‑draining, rather sandy soil.
-Avoid planting it in heavy clay.
-It really does not like waterlogged conditions or compacted soils.
+It thrives in a free-draining, rather sandy soil.
+Avoid planting in clay soil.
+It really dislikes stagnant moisture and overly compacted soils.
 Do not hesitate to add draining materials at planting: pumice, gravel…

-Albizia tolerates salty soils fairly well: it will adapt easily if your garden is by the sea.
-It also copes with calcareous soils.
+Albizia tolerates salty soils well: it will adapt easily to coastal gardens.
+It also tolerates calcareous soils.

-As Albizia is a tree that can become quite large, it is best not to plant it too close to a house or terrace.
+As Albizia can become quite large, it is best not to plant it too close to a house or a terrace.
 Its roots spread and sometimes produce suckers, which could damage the building.
-In any case, it is better to leave sufficient space for it to develop its crown freely, without requiring severe pruning.
+In any case, it is better to give it enough space to develop its crown freely, without needing severe pruning.

-If you live in a region with harsh winters, prefer to grow Albizia in a container (at least for the first few years) and move it under glass for the winter.
-Choose a large pot and add a drainage layer at the bottom.
+If you live in a region with a harsh climate, prefer to grow Albizia in a container (at least for the first years) and bring it into a greenhouse for winter.
+Choose a large pot and place a drainage layer at the bottom.
 Plant the tree and water.
-You can then plant it in the ground after a few years.
+You can eventually plant it in ground after a few years.

-We recommend planting Albizia in full sun and as a specimen! (photo Mihailo Grbic)
+We recommend planting Albizia in full sun and as a specimen plant! (photo Mihailo Grbic)

 When to plant?